Experience-Monks/ShortSword/README.md

 ==========

 ShortSword is a canvas-based realtime animation engine for voxels and effects.
+Written in javascript, using npm and grunt

 ###Development###

-This library is built using npm and grunt

 To develop and test, run ```grunt```